xavigil/PercentageChart/README.md

 PercentageChart
 ===============

 UIView object that animates a chart showing a percentage value.
+As done by <a href="http://www.ducksboard.com">Ducksboard</a>.

 PercentageChart properties
 ==========================